Period Spaces for Hodge Structures in Equal Characteristic: The Slope Filtration Theorem

 Unless $C=\ol L$ or $|\Phi^{-1}x_i|<1$ for $i\gg0$ we cannot hope to find all solutions $x_i\in C^n$.
 But the expected convergence condition for $\sum x_iz^i$ is $|x_i\zeta^i|\to0$, so we will find $|\Phi^{-1}x_i|<1$ for $i\gg0$ only in rare cases.

 It seems more meaningful to work with the local system $T_zN:=\left(\bigr(N\otimes B\dbl z\dbr/(z^m)\bigr)^F\right)_{m\in\BN_0}$ of $\BF_q\dbl z\dbr$-lattices on $\Spm B$ from Proposition~\ref{Prop13} (d) instead.
 We call $T_zN$ the \emph{Tate module} of $N$.
 These local systems give rise to Galois representations exactly like the Tate module of a $p$-divisible group or abelian variety.
-See Section~\ref{SectLocalShtuka} for more on this subject.
-We want to end this discussion by noting the following exactness property.
+See Section~\ref{SectLocalShtuka} and Appendix~\refAppFundamentalGroups{} for more on this subject.
+We want to end this discussion by noting the following analog of Katz's~\cite[Proposition~4.1.1]{Katz73}.